ronhuafeng/dockerHDDM/README.md

 `-v` ---- Mount a folder to the container

 `/home/hcp4715/hddm_docker` ---- The directory of a local folder where I stored my data.
-Note, this part might be different in Windows system.
+[For Linux]

+`/d/hcp4715/hddm_docker` ---- The directory of a local folder under drive D. It appears as `D:\hcp4715\hddm_docker` in windows system.

 `/home/jovyan/hddm` ---- The directory inside the docker image (the mounting point of the local folder in the docker image).
+Note that the docker container itself likes a mini virtual linux system, so the file system inside it is linux style.

 `-p` ---- Publish a container’s port(s) to the host